Tom Alexander (actor): Career

 In 2008, he co-wrote the frat-boy comedy Stonerville, starring Patrick Cavanaugh, Brian Guest, Pauly Shore, Phil Morris, and Leslie Nielsen.
 The film went into production the following year and was released in January 2011.
 It was Nielsen's final screen appearance.
 Alexander appeared in the film as a British sophisticate and as “Robert De Niro’s cousin” Giuseppe.

 He has written or co-written several screenplays including Rehab in Vegas, and the sequel to Stonerville.

 In September 2012, he revived his Silver Microphone award-winning radio essay series From the Bleachers for Yahoo!
 Sports Radio.

 In 2014, he began voicing the character of Blog, the neurotic head of a caveman family, in the English-language version of the animated comedy series The Darwinners.

 He is currently writing a book on his family's 80-year history in the cinema industry, which also touches on his personal memories in the business, called Making Concessions: One Family's Life From the Other Side of the Silver Screen.

 In 2019, he began work on the screenplay for a horror project entitled, "Zathina".
-The project was co-written with his son, Peter, who is set to direct the film in 2023.
+The project was co-written with his son, Peter, who is set to direct the film in 2025.
+He also produces and hosts several podcasts with topics ranging from business and entertainment to music and sports.